dpawlows/Foundations-of-Scientific-Computing/lessons/L1/exercise1.rst

       :align: center
       :alt: github

-2. Once there, click **Sign up** in the upper right corner and follow the instructions.
+2. Once there, if you don't already have an account, click **Sign up** in the upper right corner.
-3. Choose the free option when you are prompted to select a plan.
-   You will get access to private repositories as part of the exercises in this course.
-If you create *your own* repositories, they will be publicly visible.
-4. Finish the other steps as appropriate.
+3. Finish the other steps as appropriate to create an account.
-5. Once you have a GitHub account, post your GitHub username to the appropriate discussion on the Canvas shell for this course.
+4. Once you have a GitHub account, post your GitHub username to the appropriate discussion on the Canvas shell for this course.

 Part 2- Basic Python
 --------------------

-1. Now that you have a GitHub account, head to `<https://classroom.github.com/a/Qt12O-mk>`_ to get access to the rest of the assignment.
+1. Now that you have a GitHub account, head to `<https://classroom.github.com/a/OMJcurau>`_ to get access to the rest of the assignment.
 When you accept the assignment, a private GitHub repository will be created for you.
 You can then follow the instructions in the repository to complete